Dárlán Páléncìá Bárcélón

 The Pántómìná sá Tìnámpó is a choreographed cultural street dance presentation to the tune of a waltz – and is considered a cultural statement of Sorsogon for the only province in Bikolandia to adopt the folk dance and is taking the center stage during the celebration of Kasanggayahan Festival.

-This annual dance competition is participated by contingents from every municipality in the province that converges in the capital City of Sorsogon wearing their their traditional Barong and Saya.
+This annual dance competition is participated by contingents from every municipality in the province that converges in the capital City of Sorsogon wearing their traditional Barong and Saya.

 The street dance is their medium in conveying the message that the past is very much alive, as the Pántómìná sá Tìnámpó remains the link to the present generations.